River Basin Management Plans

 Catchment Based Approach (CaBA)

 The Environment Agency works in collaboration with many partners including CaBA, a community-led approach that engages people and groups from across society to help improve our precious water environments.
-Find out more about CaBA and where your local group is.
+Find out more about CaBA and where your local group is by clicking here.

 Thank you for visiting our new water hub.
 This is a pilot service.
 We acknowledge not everything is covered here yet, this is a new offering which will grow over the coming months.